vdods/lvd/README.md

 ## To-dos

+-   Use cmake export targets so dependent projects can include only the sub-portion of `lvd` they use.
+    In particular, make one of the export targets be the header-only portion of the lib, so there's no need to link anything.
 -   BUG: In this one, the newline isn't printed:

         test_log << Log::dbg() << "got token from Scanner: " << ANSIColorGuard<Log>(ANSIColor::BRIGHT_WHITE, ANSIColor::DARK_BLUE) << Render(token.m_data);